Historic Ship Stabilization

 Historic Ship Stabilization: Ship Ponding

 This project includes the stabilization and storage of three historic ship remnants excavated at the Robinson Landing Site (archaeological site 44AX235).
 The overall goal of the project is to transport and store the timbers in Ben Brenman Pond (4800 Brenman Park Dr.) in a manner that preserves the possibility of future study and conservation when adequate funding and/or a location for permanent storage or display is available.
-Planning for the longer-term storage of the historic ship timbers began shortly after the ships were discovered in 2018.
+Planning for the storage of the historic ship timbers began shortly after the ships were discovered in 2018.
+The implementation and fieldwork phase began in January 2021 and was completed in May 2022.
+Three interpretive panels will be installed at Ben Brenman Pond in 2022.
+Regular monitoring inspections will be carried out every five years following the first annual inspection.

 In the News: